catalyzeio/stratum-docs/guides/node-mongo.md

 ## Pre-requisites

-Before getting started, make sure you created your The Platform account, have signed any [business associate agreements](https://datica.com/learn/business-associate-agreements) with Datica as necessary, and have successfully provisioned an environment with a code service and a MongoDB service.
-If you need help getting started, hop on over to the [The Platform Getting Started](/compliant-cloud/getting-started) guide available on our [resources site](https://resources.datica.com/).
+Before getting started, make sure you created your Platform account, have signed any [business associate agreements](https://datica.com/learn/business-associate-agreements) with Datica as necessary, and have successfully provisioned an environment with a code service and a MongoDB service.
+If you need help getting started, hop on over to [The Platform Getting Started](/compliant-cloud/getting-started) section available right here on [resources site](https://resources.datica.com/).

-You should also have Git, Node.js, NPM, Mongo, and the [The Platform CLI](https://github.com/daticahealth/cli) installed and available on your system path.
+You should also have Git, Node.js, NPM, Mongo, and [The Platform CLI](https://github.com/daticahealth/cli) installed and available on your system path.

 ## Local Node.js Application